Ur: Archaeology

-Taylor further excavated an interesting Babylonian building, not far from the temple, part of an ancient Babylonian necropolis.
-All about the city he found abundant remains of burials of later periods.
-Apparently, in later times, owing to its sanctity, Ur became a favorite place of sepulchres, so that even after it had ceased to be inhabited, it continued to be used as a necropolis.
+Some cuneiform tablets were found.
+Thirty four of these tablets were inadvertently mixed in with those excavated at Kutalla.
+Only in recent years has this error been recognized.
 Typical of the era, his excavations destroyed information and exposed the tell.
 Natives used the now loosened, 4,000-year-old bricks and tile for construction for the next 75 years, while the site lay unexplored, the British Museum having decided to prioritize archaeology in Assyria.

-After Taylor's time, the site was visited by numerous travellers, almost all of whom have found ancient Babylonian remains, inscribed stones and the like, lying upon the surface.
 The site was considered rich in remains, and relatively easy to explore.
-After some soundings were made in 1918 by Reginald Campbell Thompson, H. R. Hall worked the site for one season for the British Museum in 1919, laying the groundwork for more extensive efforts to follow.
+After some soundings were made during a week in 1918 by Reginald Campbell Thompson, H. R. Hall worked the site for one season (using 70 Turkish prisoners of war) for the British Museum in 1919, laying the groundwork for more extensive efforts to follow.
+Some cuneiform tablets from the Isin-Larsa period were found, including omen and medical texts.
+They are now in the British Museum.

 Excavations from 1922 to 1934 were funded by the British Museum and the University of Pennsylvania and led by the archaeologist Sir Charles Leonard Woolley.
+The last two seasons focused on closing the site properly.
 A total of about 1,850 burials were uncovered, including 16 that were described as "royal tombs" containing many valuable artifacts, including the Standard of Ur.
 Most of the royal tombs were dated to about 2600 BC.
-The finds included the unlooted tomb of a queen thought to be Queen Puabi—the name is known from a cylinder seal found in the tomb, although there were two other different and unnamed seals found in the tomb.
+The finds included the unlooted tomb of a queen thought to be Queen Puabi (formerly transcribed as Shub-ab), known from a cylinder seal found in the tomb, although there were two other different and unnamed seals found in the tomb.
 Many other people had been buried with her, in a form of human sacrifice.
 Near the ziggurat were uncovered the temple E-nun-mah and buildings E-dub-lal-mah (built for a king), E-gi-par (residence of the high priestess) and E-hur-sag (a temple building).